North Carolina Lawyers for Third-Party Work Injury Claims

 At Rhine Law Firm, P.C., we work on behalf of clients to make sure that they receive the maximum compensation available.
-Our experienced North Carolina work injury attorneys understand how to deliver results, and we have an authorized OSHA trainer on our staff, who has served as an expert witness in third-party claims.
+Our experienced North Carolina work injury attorneys understand how to deliver results.

 Differences Between Workers’ Comp and Third-Party Claims

 Compensation from a third-party claim is generally higher than from workers’ comp.
 Compensation in worker’s comp is more limited, and does not provide for many of the non-economic damages that a third-party claim may, such as pain and suffering.
 Third-party claims may also have awards for punitive damages in instances of willful or malicious conduct.
 If a third-party claim results in a settlement or award for the employee, his/her employer may be eligible for reimbursement of workers’ comp benefits.

 - Negligence by a third party: Employee on a construction site working for one subcontractor is injured by the negligent action or omission of the general contractor or another subcontractor on the site.